Stingray Vibe

 Stingray Vibe is a Canadian English language discretionary specialty channel owned by Stingray Digital.
 The channel broadcasts hip-hop, rap, R&B, rhythmic pop and EDM/Dance music videos.

+The channel was launched on September 7, 2001 as MuchVibe by CHUM Limited, the parent company of Citytv and it was a spin-off of MuchMusic based on the television program of the same name.

+Through ownership changes, Much Vibe and its sister channels were sold to Stingray Digital in 2016 and adopted its current name that year.

 History

 In November 2000, CHUM Limited was granted approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a channel named MuchVibe, described as "a national English-language Category 2 music video specialty television service dedicated to Urban music (HipHop, Rap, R&B, Soul and Reggae) and Urban music-related programming."

 The channel launched on September 7, 2001 MuchVibe, fashioned after the former MuchMusic original program of the same name.
 The channel aired primarily music videos with a small selection of other programming including concerts and interviews.
 Select programs from MuchMusic were aired on a more frequent and longer basis on MuchVibe, including the rap/hip-hop programs Rap City and The DownLo, and the network's eponymous R&B block Vibe.

 In July 2006, Bell Globemedia (later called CTVglobemedia) announced that it would purchase CHUM for an estimated $1.7 billion CAD; included in the sale was MuchVibe.
-The sale was subject to CRTC approval and was approved in June 2007, with the transaction completed on June 22, 2007.
+The sale was subject to CRTC approval and was approved in June 2007, with the transaction completed on June 22, 2007 with the Citytv stations sold off to Rogers Media that year.

 While the channel, from its inception, had always been an ad-supported service, on August 31, 2009, commercial advertising was dropped from the music video portion of the channel's schedule.
 The only remaining commercials existed in programs such as concerts or other special programming.